Studio #1 Studio - Streamed LIVE in the "Weltsaal"

 Keynote by Steffi Lemke, Federal Minister for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection, Germany

-Young Keynote Speech by Elizabeth Wathuti, Climate Activist, Fridays For Future, Kenya
+Young Keynote Speech by Elizabeth Wathuti, Founder, Green Generation Initiative, Kenya.

 In both Africa and Europe, the rollout of renewable energy is progressing, although the way to carbon neutrality is still a long one.
 In this common struggle to accelerate the energy transition, fields of mutually beneficial cooperation are emerging: Africa has the world’s highest potential of renewable energy sources, but it needs to raise investment into renewable-energy infrastructure and industry.
 Europe has advanced significantly in the energy transition, but it has to find ways to satisfy its energy demand completely from renewable sources and to decarbonize its complex industrial sector.
 Channelling European investment into the African renewable-energy sector, while gearing up supply of renewable PtX-products from Africa to Europe could solve both challenges.